brindhasham/Lab_PT/Automated Crack and Pivot in Active Directory/README.md

 - **It should copy and launch responder**
 - **Wait for hashes to be captured with timeout atleast with 300s**
 - **Once hashes are captured, it should extract from Responder.db using sqllite3 and crack hashes with Hashcat and the potfile will store NetNTLMv2 hashes and their plaintext passwords**
-- **Now for NT hash computation: we have potfile with plaintext password, we will convert this plaintext to UTF-16LE using iconv and hashe it with MD4 using openssl and extracts the hash value with awk.
+- **Now for NT hash computation, we have potfile with plaintext password, we will convert this plaintext to UTF-16LE using iconv and hash it with MD4 using openssl and extracts the hash value with awk.
 Note this NT hashes will be stored in cracked_hashes file**
 - **We will test the the validity of the NT hash by using Crackmapexec to check the accessibility to the target**
 - **If authentication succeeds, the execute custom command using crackmapexec**